 - All business locations accounted for with connected GMB pages

 - A large number of 4 and 5-star reviews (see more below)

 - If you offer online booking, add the “booking button” feature

 Below, I’ll get into cleaning up your NAP and how to generate more reviews.

 Clean Up Your NAP

-NAP stands for Name, Address, and Phone.
+NAP stands for Name, Address, and Phone number.
 This information will be vital to users because it is the easiest way to determine if a business is local!
 However, businesses that have been around for a while may not have consistent NAP data across the internet.
 Make sure it’s consistent across every listing and you’ll have better Local SEO.
-Google pulls the NAP listings from many online directories, sources, and citations when determining which companies to list for geo-specific searches.
-Long story short, consistent NAP is crucial.
+Google pulls the NAP listings from many online directories, sources, and citations (including your social media profiles) when determining which companies to list for geo-specific searches.
+Long story short, a consistent NAP is crucial.

 For small businesses, online reviews are one of the best ways to get genuine customer feedback and an online version of “word of mouth” referral.
 Additionally, online reviews can improve your website’s visibility in search engine results for online searches with specific locations (also known as local search engine optimization).
 Once you correctly claim and optimize your Google My Business page, your company will stand a better chance of showing up in the Local Pack.
 How can you get reviews for your business?
 Learn more here.

 Need Help with Google My Business SEO or Getting Your Local Business on the First Page of Search Results?